 Fishing Reports by Species

 The largemouth bass is the best known and most popular game fish in North America.
-It is distinguished from other black bass because the upper jaw extends beyond the rear edge of the eye, and the first and second dorsal (back) fins are separated by an obvious deep dip.
+It is distinguished from another black bass because the upper jaw extends beyond the rear edge of the eye, and the first and second dorsal (back) fins are separated by an obvious deep dip.

 Color is very vivid – generally golden with three black vertical bars that fade with age.
 A black spot with a yellow halo on the tail fin is distinctive.
 Butterfly peacock bass was stocked after research showed temperature would limit their range.
 Biologists sought to control exotic fishes and to provide a high-quality sport fishery.
 Many miles of canals in Miami-Dade and Broward counties now have self-sustaining peacock fisheries worth millions of dollars locally.

 Air-breathing, torpedo-shaped fish with a flattened head and toothed jaws; long anal and dorsal fins without spines; typically red eyes; body-color darkens with age to deep brown with black blotches sometimes fringed with bright comma-shaped markings and a red-orange eyespot (ocellus) near the base of the tail.
 It resembles a bowfin in behavior and appearance but is distinguished by a long anal fin.